Text in Dutch from the original catalogue 12 from 1982

 Raak is best known for their organic modern design of the 1960s and 1970s which combined glass & metals for a sophisticated futuristic style.

 They also sold lamps made by Peill + Putzler, such as a pendant light designed by Aloys Ferdinand Gangkofner.
-For the Raak Discus the glass was made by Bega, also a German company.
-For the Night Club and Stalactites lamps a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.
+For the Raak Discus the glass was made by BEGA, also a German company.
+For the Stalactites flush mounts a cooperation with the Belgian Val Saint Lambert was undertaken in the late 1950s.

-In 1999, Raak merged with Artilite B.V. and Indoor B.V. and became CLA: Centrum voor Lichtarchitectuur B.V. in Drachten (Center for Light Architecture).
-The Center for Lighting Architecture was founded by Egbert Keen.
+In 1999, Raak merged with Artilite B.V. and Indoor B.V. and became CLA: Centrum voor Lichtarchitectuur B.V. in Drachten (Centre for Light Architecture).
+The Centre for Lighting Architecture was founded by Egbert Keen.
 CLA was declared bankrupt on 19-05-2011.

-This light has some similarities with the Artemide Mania & Grande Mania, designed by Vico Magistretti, wall lights made of Makrolon, a polycarbonate or thermoplastic polymer.
+This Raak wall lamp has some similarities with the Artemide Mania & Grande Mania, designed by Vico Magistretti, wall lights made of Makrolon, a poly-carbonate or thermoplastic polymer.
 You can find it over here in the Artemide catalogue of 1973 or the Artemide catalogue 1976 on Vintageinfo.